YurinDoctrine/deploy-artix/README.md

   <img src="https://github.com/YurinDoctrine/deploy-artix/blob/main/screenshot.png?raw=true" alt="screenshot" border="0">
 </p>

-This project aims to provide a smooth Artix installation experience, both for beginners and experts.
+_This project aims to provide a smooth Artix installation experience, both for beginners and experts who want a reproducable best-practices installation.
 It supports both `runit` and `OpenRC` init systems.
-It also supports `btrfs` and `cryptsetup`.
+It also supports `btrfs` and `cryptsetup`._

-_This installer also might appeal to you if you already are an expert but want a reproducable best-practices installation._

 The installer performs the following main steps (in roughly this order), with some parts depending on the chosen configuration: